-Using IP/MAC Finder
+Using IP/MAC Address Finder

-The IP/MAC Finder tool provides an easy way to locate an IP or MAC address on the network.
-Using the previously discovered network devices, IP/MAC Finder will find and display network interfaces that have sighting information for the supplied IP or MAC address.
+The IP/MAC Address Finder provides an easy way to locate an IP or MAC address on the network.
+Using the previously discovered network devices, IP/MAC Address Finder finds and displays network interfaces that have sighting information for the supplied IP or MAC address.
 To get the most up-to-date sighting information, you can use the Refresh button which sends SNMP requests to each network device to quickly update the sighting information.